Sherlock Holmes (2010 film): Plot

 On December 29, 1940, during the London Blitz, an elderly Dr. John Watson tells his nurse the tale of an unrecorded case he shared with his friend Sherlock Holmes.
 On May 19, 1882, a royal treasury ship is destroyed by a monstrous giant octopus on the coast of Newhaven.
 Holmes and Watson investigate the shipwreck and do not believe the first-hand accounts of the sole survivor of the attack, but nonetheless investigate.
 Inspector Lestrade states that he has recently had contact with Holmes' estranged brother Thorpe, a former partner of Lestrade's who was paralyzed during a bank robbery seven years prior.

 In Whitechapel, a young man is killed by a Megalosaurus.
 Watson is skeptical until he and Holmes discover the creature on their morning constitutional.
 Finding escape, several more clues lead Holmes to deduce that the monsters are artificial, built by a criminal genius to acquire resources.
-On the case, the dinosaur steals a water pump operating a fountain and rolls of copper wire, presumably in order to create another monster.
-The octopus that destroyed the ship earlier is linked to the dinosaur because they are both similarly "exceptionally improbable".
-Lestrade accompanies Holmes and Watson during their investigation.
-On one of their leads, Lestrade ends up missing.
-Holmes's reasoning leads himself and Watson to an old castle in Helmsmouth he and his brother visited as children.
+On the case, the dinosaur steals a water pump operating a fountain and rolls of copper wire.
+Holmes reasons that the sea monster destroyed the ship earlier to acquire taxes from the colonies and the dinosaur stole the equipment to produce a bigger monster.
+On one of their leads, Lestrade is abducted.
+Holmes's deduction leads himself and Watson to an old castle in Helmsmouth he and his brother visited as children.
 They come across another monster, a masked mechanical man: Spring-Heeled Jack.

 Spring-Heeled Jack is revealed to be Holmes' brother, Thorpe, who also assumed the identity of a patient of Watson's.
-Inesidora Ivory, his accomplice, is with him.
-Thorpe explains that he built a mechanical suit to cure his paralysis, and he deduced that the crippling bullet ricocheted off a doorframe, fired by Lestrade.
+Inesidora Ivory, a robotic accomplice disguised as a young woman, is with him.
+Thorpe explains that he built a cybernetic suit to cure his paralysis, the result of a ricocheted bullet fired by Lestrade.
 He plans to destroy London, assassinate Queen Victoria and force Lestrade to claim responsibility.
 Ivory is revealed to be one of Thorpe's creations and his lover, and she carries a bomb in her workings that will detonate when she reaches Buckingham Palace, while Thorpe pilots his most complex invention yet; a fire-breathing dragon in which he pilots and holds Lestrade hostage.
 Watson is sent to stop Ivory from killing the Queen, while Holmes pilots another one of Thorpe's flying inventions in an attempt to stop his brother.

-Thorpe's dragon sets fire to Parliament and Westminster Abbey.
+The dragon sets fire to Parliament and Westminster Abbey.
 Ivory is deactivated by Watson moments before the explosion can take place and the dragon is sent crashing in the garden outside the Palace.
-Thorpe, crippled again, crawls from the wreckage and tries to shoot Watson, before he himself is shot by Sherlock Holmes.
-Holmes proves Lestrade was not responsible for Thorpe's crippling.
+Sherlock Holmes shoots Thorpe dead.
+Holmes proves Lestrade was not responsible for Thorpe's injury.
 Lestrade takes credit for saving the Queen and Holmes and Watson vow never to speak of the events again.
 In present time, Watson expires peacefully and his nurse visits his grave.
 Nearby, Ivory is visiting the grave of Thorpe Holmes.